octoxalis/11tyTips/source/matter/pages/creating_menu.md

 {% end_anchor %}

-To display the global menu in every page of the site, an HTML fragment is built with a template listing all pages as links in an ordered list, each one having its page `rank_n` frontmatter property recorded as a `data-rank` attribute.
+To display the global menu in every page of the site, an HTML fragment is built with a template listing all pages as links in an ordered list, each one having its page `rank_n` front matter property recorded as a `data-rank` attribute.

 The main loop of the menu template iterates thru the posts collection previously sorted and add every useful data that we want to display in the menu itself or as a clue of the previous and next pages: `permalink`, `rank_n`, `title_s`, etc.